mqsrr/CoffeeSpace/README.md

     }
 ```

-No big changes, just added IProductRepository as an argument for CachedProductRepository.
+No big changes, just added `IProductRepository` as an argument for `CachedProductRepository`.
 Yeah, no big deal.
 But if you do this without Scrutor, you will get an exception.

-*[Decorator] attribute tells Scrutor to not map this class as implementation for IProductRepository.*
+*[Decorator] attribute tells Scrutor to not map this class as implementation for `IProductRepository`.*

 ```cs
 builder.Services.Decorate<IProductRepository, CachedProductRepository>();